-- Racers and Teams may use the RTP logo for promotional purposes.
-The RTP logo may be Requested from the Organizers .
-Along with the Guidelines for use of the RTP logo - All Racers must wear approved helmets while riding.
+- Racers and Teams may use the RASL logo for promotional purposes.
+The RASL logo may be Requested from the Organizers.
+Along with the Guidelines for use of the RASL logo - All Racers must wear approved helmets while riding.
 All helmets must meet CPSC or equivalent standards.
-All helmets must have the Racer Number on the front of the helmet. - RTP may require a Race sponsor's name or logo to be displayed on Racers' clothing, helmet and/or vehicles. - All questionable Team or sponsor names and logos must be submitted and all questionable advertising on Support Crew or Racer clothing must be approved by RTP prior to the Race.
-RTP reserves the right to forbid the display of an inappropriate Team or sponsor name or logo.
-Race Management may prohibit the use of certain names and logos on Racer and Support Crew clothing, bicycles and/or vehicles.
-Inappropriate clothing will not be allowed. - Skin suits or other clothing made of fabrics designed to decrease wind resistance are allowed.
-The attachment of fairings to clothing is not allowed. - Racers and Support Crew Members must be appropriately clothed at all times.
+All helmets must have the Racer Number on the front of the helmet. - RASL may require a Race sponsor's name or logo to be displayed on Racers' clothing, helmet and/or vehicles. - All sponsor names and logos must be submitted and all advertising on Support Crew or Racer clothing must be approved by RASL prior to the Race.
+RASL reserves the right to forbid the display of any sponsor name or logo.
+Inappropriate clothing will not be allowed. - Skin suits or other clothing made of fabrics designed to decrease wind resistance are allowed.. - Racers and Support Crew Members must be appropriately clothed at all times.